 Is a Doji Candle a Reversal Pattern?

 No, the Doji candle is not a reliable reversal pattern.
 The results from 8,032 tested trades show that the Doji does not conclusively indicate a market reversal.
-In fact, the Doji has a low accuracy rate of 55.6%, meaning it fails to predict market direction over 44% of the time.
+The Doji has a low accuracy rate of 55.6%, meaning it fails to predict market direction over 44% of the time.

 In conclusion, the Doji candle is an unreliable and risky trade.
 It has a low accuracy rate of just 55.6%, resulting in a small profit per trade and a low Sharpe ratio of 0.40.
 Additionally, it does not conclusively indicate market reversals.